strangerism/SEALs/README.md

 > These modules are provided as examples.
 > The mod is meant to be supported only by the community's contribuitions

-- 3DSS: Applies 3DSS seals to all weapons that support this kind of scopes
+- **3DSS**: Applies 3DSS seals to all weapons that support this kind of scopes
-- GAMMA: Applies seals to all available GAMMA weapons, such weapons are present in loadouts and can drop in game.
+- **GAMMA**: Applies seals to all available GAMMA weapons, such weapons are present in loadouts and can drop in game.
 This module also includes the 3DSS seals
-- manufactorers: applies manufactorers seals to guns (this is an example mod)
+- **manufactorers**: applies manufactorers seals to guns (this is an example configuration)
-- demo: Combine all the config modules in one, for demo purposes
+- **demo**: Combine all the config modules in one, for demo purposes
-- mods: applies mods related seals (this is an example mod)
+- **mods**: applies mods related seals (this is an example configuration)
-- template: template config module meant to be used for creating new/custom seals configurations
+- **template**: template config module meant to be used for creating new/custom seals configurations

 # How to build